zer0nka/linux-on-huawei-matebook-d-14-amd/README.md

 ##### Manual

-Asign a keyboard shortcut to the script or similar
+Assign a keyboard shortcut to the script or similar

 ##### Automatic